Mercy Health - Youngstown Leadership Team

 President of Mercy Health Foundation of Mahoning Valley

-Paul Homick, Jr. serves as the president of the Mercy Health Foundation Mahoning Valley.
+Since April 2016, Paul Homick, Jr. has served as the president of the Mercy Health Foundation of Mahoning Valley.
 In this role, Paul is the principal developer of the Foundation’s fundraising programs and activities.
-His responsible for leading and strengthening a comprehensive fundraising program in support of Mercy Health’s Mission and goals, in addition to increasing the Foundation’s grant making efforts.
+He is responsible for leading and strengthening a comprehensive fundraising program in support of Mercy Health’s Mission and goals, in addition to increasing the Foundation’s grant-making efforts.

-Prior to joining Mercy Health, Paul was the vice president of major gifts at Allegheny Health Network in Pittsburgh, where he designed and implemented major gift fundraising strategies for the oncology service line and Jefferson Hospital, as well as other fundraising initiatives for the seven-hospital healthcare system.
-He also served as executive director of major gifts at Carnegie Mellon University in Pittsburgh, leading a team of more than 20 fundraising professionals during the university’s $1 billion capital campaign.
-During his tenure at Carnegie Mellon, Paul led the major gift team in increasing its fundraising productivity by more than 40 percent in gifts within the $50,000 to $1 million range.
-He also successfully designed and executed a $12 million fundraising strategy for the Jared L. Cohon University Center.
+Before joining Mercy Health, Paul was the vice president of major gifts at Allegheny Health Network in Pittsburgh, where he designed and implemented a major gift fundraising strategy for the oncology service line, Jefferson Hospital, as well as leading other fundraising initiatives for the seven-hospital healthcare system.
+He served as executive director of major gifts at Carnegie Mellon University in Pittsburgh, leading a team of more than 20 fundraising professionals during the university’s $1 billion capital campaign.
+During his tenure at Carnegie Mellon, Paul led the major gift team in increasing its fundraising productivity by more than 40 percent in gifts within the $50,000 to $1 million range and also successfully designed and executed the $12 million fundraising strategy for the Jared L. Cohon University Center.

-Paul holds a Juris Doctorate from Duquesne University School of Law, a Doctorate in Cannon Law from the Pontifical Lateran University in Rome, a Bachelor of Theology from Sant’ Anselmo University/Saint Vincent Seminary and a Bachelor of Arts from Saint Vincent College.
+Paul studied at Saint Vincent College, Duquesne University School of Law, Saint Vincent Seminary and Sant’ Anselmo, as well as the Pontifical Lateran University in Vatican City.
 A member of the Pennsylvania Bar Association, Paul chairs the Committee on Charitable Organizations and is a member of the Board of Directors of the Pennsylvania Bar Foundation.
 He also serves on the boards of the Bayer Center for Nonprofit Management at Robert Morris University and WQED in Pittsburgh.
+Paul previously served as a member of the board of the Bach Choir of Pittsburgh, where he served as a board chair, as well as chair of the development committee.
+A recent graduate of Leadership Mahoning County, Paul is also an alumnus of Leadership Pittsburgh.

 Nikki Carter, FACHE